Frequently Asked Questions

 Back To Top

-4. Is anyone excluded from the SW/SE class or the TSGN proposed class?
+4. Is anyone excluded from the SW/SE class or the TSGN class?

-The only categories of persons that are excluded from the class and proposed class are:
+The only categories of persons that are excluded from each class are:

 1. Members and staff of the Competition Appeal Tribunal assigned to these proceedings;